malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 ## Crystal Melting Goals

-This chapter aims to study the crystal melting and growth of the Trimer molecule to aid in understanding why the process of crystallisation is so slow for fragile liquids.
+This chapter studies the crystal melting of the p2 polymorph of the Trimer molecule, to understand why the process of growth is so slow.
-Using a range of models of crystal growth we are able to find which can describe the observed behaviour and where the others fall short.
-This gives us a way to determine why the growth of the trimer, and other fragile liquids, is so slow.
+In @sec:melting_point we find that measuring growth of the trimer crystal is not possible on the timescales accessible to simulation, so rather than modelling growth, we focus on understanding what the slow melting rates are able to tell us about the slow growth and melting of fragile liquids.
+In @sec:melting_thermodynamics
+we find the thermodynamic quantities required to model the melting rates using the models described in @sec:crystal_growth_theories.
+This is followed in @sec:melting_rates by the calculation of the growth rates of the p2 polymorph, followed by fitting each of the models to these observations.
+This allows us to understand which aspects of the models are important for describing melting in the Trimer which can be applied to understanding other materials.